gnubodhi/Dans-Soil-Alchemy/README.md

 ---

 ⚠️ **Research Warning**
-This is a coalation of years with of research into composting.
+This is a coalation of years worth of research into composting.
 Please do your own research and understand the steps before implementation for your situation.
 I cannot be made responsible for any harm due to incorrect composting.

 ---